Deborah Gray: Music career (singing, writing, touring, recording and producing)

 In 2005, Gray produced and hosted the documentary “Wish on a Spell”.
 She released a DVD internationally by leading American independent distributor Monterey Media, in mainstream stores throughout USA, Canada and Australia and through streaming.
 In 2007, Gray released her new Jazz CD “Jazz Fresh”.

-Gray appeared in the FFC funded documentary hosted by American Pulp Fiction director Quentin Tarantino titled “Not Quite Hollywood”, a film homage to the breakthrough days of Australian films of the 70’s and early 80’s.
+Gray appeared in the FFC funded documentary hosted by American Pulp Fiction director Quentin Tarantino titled “Not Quite Hollywood”, a film homage to the breakthrough days of Australian films of the 70s and early 80s.

 In 2018, there was renewed international interest from UK and European DJ’s in one of the album tracks “Bikini” and ARVO’s music was re-released internationally on vinyl along with a DJ remix and streaming through “Strangelove Records”.

 Author

 Gray is an author with books published in Australia and overseas.

 Her first book was with Athena Starwoman and published in September 1996 titled “How to Turn Your Ex-Boyfriend into a Toad: And Other Spells for Love, Wealth, Beauty, and Revenge”.
 This was followed by “The Nice Girl's Book of Naughty Spells: Get Rich, Get Lucky, Get Even” in October 1999, “Mini Book of Love Spells” in January 2000, “How To Turn Your Boyfriend Into a Love Slave : And Other Spells to Inspire Passion, Romance & Seduction” in January 2001, “Spells to Get Ahead Pack: All the Magic You Could Possibly Need in One Witchy Pack” in August 2002, “Glamazon: How to Be Fabulous, Famous And Flawless” with Athena Starwoman in January 2003, "How to be a Real Witch", “Kinky Couture” in September 2005, “Mind over Medicine Revealing the Blame Game” in 2011 and "How to Make Bad Things Happen to Awful People" published in the USA and Australia by Hampton Press in 2019.
 Gray was a contributing author to the academic medical book titled "Perspectives on Complementary and Alternative Medicines" edited by Professor Ian Olver (published by Imperial College Press).

 Several of these books have been published in Spanish, German, Czech, and Portuguese.

 Gray is also mentioned in two academic papers: Ritual-Design im rezenten Hexendiskurs : Transferprozesse und Konstruktionsformen von Ritualen auf Persönlichen Homepages by Kerstin Radde, and Reinventando tradições : representações e identidades da bruxaria neopagã no Brasil by Janluis Duarte.